StampedPassp0rt/DSI-DC-1/week-01/3.1-lesson/readme.md

 <a name="ind-practice"></a>
 ## Lab
 Pick two (or more) of the assignments in the starter code folder.
-Slack your solutions to us by 9 am Monday.
+Slack your solutions to us by 9 am the next day.

 <a name="conclusion"></a>